MicroEJ/docs/VEEPortingGuide/uiLed.rst

 ======================

 The LED module implements the MicroUI `Leds`_ framework.
-``LLUI_LED`` specifies the Abstraction Layer APIs that receive orders from the Java world.
+``LLUI_LED`` specifies the Abstraction Layer APIs that receive orders from the Managed world.

 The Abstraction Layer APIs are the same for the LED which is connected to a ``GPIO`` (``0`` or ``1``), to a ``PWM``, to a bus (``I2C``, ``SPI``), etc.
 The BSP has the responsibility of interpreting the application parameter ``intensity``.